4-carrillo/Stochastic_Simulation/Projects/readme.md

 # Projects

-Projects Using Computational tools for  Stochastich Methods.
+Projects Using Computational tools for  Stochastich Methods. <br>
 Mainly programmed in Julia and R